davepinch/pinchy.cc/content/camera-roll/2025/05/2025-05-05/Scotch_broom_through_the_fence.jpg.md

 ---
 title: "Scotch broom through the fence.jpg (Wikimedia Commons)"
 author: David Pinch
-fence of: Cytisus scoparius
+decsription: >-
+  A Scotch broom (Cytisus scoparius) along the Langus Riverfront Trail on the south side of the Everett Water Pollution Control Facility on Smith Island, Washington.
+The Scotch broom is an invasive species in North America. fence of: Cytisus scoparius
 license: CC BY 4.0
 picture: "https://upload.wikimedia.org/wikipedia/commons/a/ad/Scotch_broom_through_the_fence.jpg"